PennDOT will be replacing the West High Street bridge at Logan and Mummau Parks. Informational updates will be posted here as they become available:

 Wolf Street Parking Lot – New lighting has been installed, enhancing night-time visibility and safety, and the surface has been re-sealed.
 The Cardboard Dumpsters have been permanently relocated to the parking lot at Logan Park off of Ferdinand Street.

-Police/EMS Building Project: Construction is complete with just some landscaping touch-ups remaining for the Spring of 2017.
+Police/EMS Building Project: Construction is complete.
 The police are now operating out of the new building.
 Emergency Services Campus

 Chiques Creek Sediment Removal (72 @ Fruitville Pike) – Work has been completed for the removal of sediment from the Chiques Creek.
 This will greatly enhance capacity and flow through this area.
 Chiques Creek sediment removal plans

 Adele Ave Stormwater improvements: The project is now complete.
 2015-10-01 – Adele Avenue plans (BID SET)

 Stiegel & Penn Street: Resurfacing/Stormwater Project: This project is now complete.
 2014-07-14 – West Stiegel and Penn Street Improvements (BID SET)